DvirSela/SDMRL-Project/README.md

 In this project, we test various reinforcement learning (RL) techniques on a simulated environment of a electricity market.
 We begin by describing the properties and dynamics of our simulation environment, and then we explain our RL methods, such as Soft Actor-Critic (SAC) and our novel Transformer Actor-Critic (TAC).
 Overall, we find that both the SAC and TAC perform about as well as one another, but relatively well overall relative to a random baseline and also relative to a heuristic-based baseline.

 # Running the code
 Each following sections should be run in the order we describe.
 The running is splitted into 2 parts - training and evaluation.
-To change any Hyper-Parameters, just edit the provided `.env` file.
+To change any hyper-parameters, just edit the provided `.env` file.

 ## Training
 This is the main part of the code, which will train the SAC and TAC agents.
 The releavant Hyper-Parameters in the `.env` are: